 Rural regions can face many challenges in delivering health care, including barriers to patient travel and provider access.

-Telemedicine is the delivery of clinical health care services through real time video transmission to support remote patient monitoring and patient care.
+Telehealth and telemedicine are the delivery of clinical health care services through real-time video transmission to provide greater access to specialty and primary care, or remote patient monitoring in the home.

-AHI supports telemedicine throughout our nine-county North Country region by serving as a resource, organizing educational opportunities, sharing grant information and leading grant applications.
+AHI supports telehealth and telemedicine throughout our nine-county North Country region by serving as a resource, helping partners to assess their needs and readiness, connecting organizations to specialists, providing insight on equipment and vendors, helping navigate through regulatory and reimbursement questions, organizing educational opportunities, and sharing grant information.

 North Country Telehealth Partnership